longhorn/website/content/docs/0.8.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

 Longhorn also supports setting up recurring snapshot/backup jobs for volumes, via Longhorn UI or Kubernetes Storage Class.
 See [here](../../scheduling-backups-and-snapshots) for details.

+> The `Backup Target` in cannot be updated if any DR volumes exist.

 This page covers the following topics:

 - [Set up AWS S3 Backupstore](#set-up-aws-s3-backupstore)